sourcefrog/cargo-mutants/DESIGN.md

 # cargo-mutants design

+See also [CONTRIBUTING.md](CONTRIBUTING.md) for more advice on style, approach, etc.

 ## Physical structure / source tree overview

 `main.rs` -- the `cargo mutants` entry point and command-line parsing.